Goucher College: Academic buildings

 Goucher's main academic buildings, including Van Meter Hall and Julia Rogers, are located at the northern portion of campus, called the "academic quad".
 The Hoffberger Science Building houses the school's science departments and is adjacent to the Meyerhoff Arts Building, which contains a theater, photo studio, and several galleries and where the dance, theater, and art departments are based.
 Student Administrative Services and the admissions office are located in the Rhoda M. Dorsey College Center.
-Near the center of the campus and opposite Mary Fisher Hall is the Athenaeum, or "the Ath," a 100000 sqft modern, multipurpose facility built in 2009 encompassing the main library, a restaurant, classrooms, lecture halls, and an open auditorium.
+Near the center of the campus and opposite Mary Fisher Hall is the Athenaeum, or "the Ath", a 100000 sqft modern, multipurpose facility built in 2009 encompassing the main library, a restaurant, classrooms, lecture halls, and an open auditorium.
 The Athenaeum is where speakers who visit the campus are typically hosted.
 The Merrick Lecture Hall, a partial amphitheater situated near Van Meter Hall, is also a venue for on-campus recitals, performances, sponsored political debates, and other productions.
-The college is fundraising to build its Science Innovation Center, which will be a 44,000-square foot annex to the Hoffberger Science Building.
+In April 2025, the college broke ground on the Judy C. Lewent '70 Science Center, a 47000 sqft annex to the Hoffberger Science Building slated to open in fall 2027.